Programs for the Effective Treatment of Eating Disorders

 Other therapeutic modalities, such as cognitive behavioral therapy (CBT), may be used to help reduce or eliminate binge-eating and purging behaviors for those who are struggling with eating disorders.
 CBT is another type of psychotherapy with a focus on teaching clients how to identify their distorted or unhelpful thinking patterns, and change these to more healthy and productive beliefs.

 Nutritional counseling, group therapy, individual psychotherapy, and trauma-based therapy can all also be important and helpful in treating an eating disorder, as well as any underlying or associated mental health and mood disorders.
 When looking for an eating disorder treatment center that offers these services, Icarus Behavioral Health has got you covered!
+We also seek to make our programs as accessible as possible, with many forms of Medicaid accepted for disordered eating treatment.

 Medications to Help with Disordered Eating